dianchia/IncreasedStackSize/README.md

 - v1.1.7 - Updated to game version 0.27.0
 - v1.1.8 - Updated to game version 0.29.0
 - v1.1.9 - Updated to game version 0.31.1
+- v1.1.10 - Updated to game version 0.32.1
+- v1.1.11 - Fixed game crashing when sorting inventory with boomerangs or pouches.

 _Disclaimer: The mod author is not responsible to any item lost due to incorrect usage of this mod_